signorecello/500words/README.md

 ## How?

 I did this using a EOSIO-based blockchain, called [Telos](https://www.telosfoundation.io/).
-For interacting with it, I implemented the [Scatter](https://get-scatter.com/) protocol.
+For interacting with it, I implemented the [UAL](https://eos.io/build-on-eosio/universal-authenticator-library/)

 For the frontend, I used [React.js](https://reactjs.org) and [Recoil.js](https://recoiljs.org/).
 I also decided to experiment [semantic-ui](https://semantic-ui.com/) for the design assets.
 I liked them!